marcobergman/ais_simulation/README.md

 Simulates moving AIS targets by creating NMEA AIVD messages and sending them off by TCP; tested both on raspberry linux and windows.

 prerequisites:
-- python 2 or 3 installed with wxpython (install with pip install -U wxPython)
+- python 2 or 3 installed with wxpython (install with sudo apt-get install gtk+-3.0 libjpeg-dev zlib1g-dev; pip install -U wxPython)
 - udp clients listening to broadcasts (0.0.0.0) on socket 10111, or
 - some nmea listener listening on localhost tcp/20220 (change the code for this)